Obliterated

-Obliterated is an upcoming American action dramedy streaming television series created by Jon Hurwitz, Hayden Schlossberg, and Josh Heald.
+Obliterated is an American action comedy-drama television series created by Jon Hurwitz, Hayden Schlossberg, and Josh Heald.
 The series stars Nick Zano and Shelley Hennig.
-It is set to premiere on Netflix, running for eight episodes.
+It was released on Netflix on November 30, 2023.
+In February 2024, the series was canceled after one season.

 Premise

-An elite team is assembled from various branches of the US armed forces to stop a deadly terrorist network from blowing up Las Vegas.
+An elite joint special-operations team is assembled from various branches of the U.S. Armed Forces and intelligence services to stop a deadly terrorist network from blowing up Las Vegas.
 They complete the mission and celebrate with a night on the town, filled with sex, drugs, and alcohol.
-They discover that the bomb they neutralized was fake, so the team must fight through their intoxication to find the real one and save the day.
+They discover that the nuclear bomb they neutralized was fake, so the team must fight through their intoxications to find the real one to save the day.